Martinmbiro/Breezy/README.md

 ### 10. [DarkSky API](https://darksky.net/dev)

-The Web service from which I requested weather data
+The Web service from which the app requests weather data